Monday, November 3, 2025

 Sight words can be a good place to start.
 It helps to build a sense of mastery, quickly.
 Flash cards are a great way to teach and reinforce word recognition. - Learning phonics helps the students decipher new words.

-Make your own flashcards.
+You can also make your own flashcards.

 Using themes that your student is interested in, will aid in their learning.
 You and/or you and your student can make custom flash cards.
 Either one can draw or cut out pictures from magazines to add on index cards.